“I fly drones for fun. Do I need a Part 107 drone license to fly for recreational purposes?”

 - Never fly under the influence of drugs or alcohol.

-That said, if you have the time, it’s absolutely worth studying for and taking the test to earning your Remote Pilot Certificate Check out this guide running through everything you need to know when taking the Part 107 test, or read through my personal account of taking the test!
+That said, if you have the time, it’s absolutely worth studying for and taking the test to earning your full Remote Pilot Certificate.
+Check out this guide running through everything you need to know when taking the Part 107 test, or read through my personal account of taking the test!